 A healthy Louisville where everyone and every community thrives.

-Is to promote health and wellness; prevent disease, illness, and injury; and protect the health and safety of metro Louisville residents and visitors.
+To achieve health equity and improve the health and well-being of all Louisville residents and visitors.

 - Learn more about our 2022-2023 18-month Strategic "Bridge" Plan

 - Read our FY21-22 Annual Report.

 - Read how LMPHW and other organizations in the city are collaborating to improve health and wellness for all people living in Louisville.

 - Read our LMPHW Equity Impact Statement for FY23.

 The Louisville Metro Department of Public Health and Wellness (LMPHW) is an independent, academic health department under the leadership of Connie Mendel.